 - Northern California: Redwood National and State Parks make great hideaways.

 - Washington: The Olympic Peninsula, including Sequim Bay State Park and Olympic National Park, are among the prettiest spots in the state.
+You can visit both parks on this scenic road trip along the Strait of Juan de Fuca.

 The Colorado Rockies